Types of experience

 Leadership programs provide you with an opportunity to lead a campus group, union or club and develop leadership skills.
 For more information, contact the Leadership Development Program.

 Volunteering for a community organization is a great way to gain career-related experience.
 It is unpaid, but it gives you an opportunity to engage with your community, learn about career opportunities and network.
-For leads to opportunities, look for volunteer postings through our Career Learning Network, contact Volunteer Toronto or explore 211.
+For leads to opportunities, look for volunteer postings through our Career & Co-curricular Learning Network (CLNx), contact Volunteer Toronto or explore 211.

 Work integrated learning